Alexis Texas

-Alexis Texas (born May 25, 1985) is an American pornographic actress.
-In 2020, Texas was characterized as one of "the most popular porn performers", based on her Instagram following of around 3.8 million followers.
+Alexis Texas is an American pornographic film actress.
+In 2020, Texas was characterized as one of "the most popular porn performers", based on her Instagram following of around 6 million followers.
 She was inducted into the AVN Hall of Fame in 2022.

 Early life and education

-Texas spent her early life in Castroville, Texas.
+Alexis Texas was born in the Naval Base Panama Canal Zone, which at the time was an exclave of the United States within Panama, but was raised in Castroville, Texas.
 She is of Puerto Rican, Norwegian, and German descent.
-She attended Texas State University, studying respiratory care therapy, and received an associate's degree.
+She attended Texas State University, studying respiratory care therapy.
 At age 21, while working at a restaurant, she was offered a job in the adult industry.